 Topical authority determines a website’s credibility as a subject matter expert on a given topic, whereas domain authority measures a site’s overall strength.

-A site can have a high domain authority without strong topical authority, but it’s unlikely that a site with a low domain authority will have a strong topical authority.
+A site can have a high domain authority without strong topical authority, but it’s unlikely that a site with a low domain authority will have strong topical authority.

-Additionally, topical authority is a concept that isn’t measured or given a ranking (yet), however, Moz offers a domain authority score between 0-100 that predicts how your site will rank on the SERP.
+Additionally, topical authority is a concept that isn’t measured or given a ranking (yet).
+However, Moz offers a domain authority score between 0-100 that predicts how your site will rank on the SERP.

-Topical authority vs. website authority
+• Topical authority vs. website authority: What’s the difference?

 Domain authority is also referred to as website authority.
 So again, while topical authority refers to a site’s reputation as a credible resource on a specific topic, website authority refers to a site’s overall credibility.